Home

 Broken O-ring or Loose Waist?

 Use a small Phillips screwdriver to remove the back screw.
 Take the figure apart and replace the loose or broken O-ring.
 Replacement O-rings can be purchased at a variety of places online or at your local hardware store.
 Look for plumbers' O-rings with a 3/8 inch diameter.
 Some figures like Zartan, Zandar, Zarana and the Ninja Force do not have back screws because they are glued together.
-You can try to break the figure in half and glue it back together...good luck.
+You can try to break the figure in half or cut it apart with a razor blade and glue it back together...good luck.

 Rusty or Stuck Screw?